angular/angular/aio/content/guide/workspace-config.md

 * `input`: A path relative to the workspace root.
 * `output`: A path relative to `outDir` (default is `dist/`*project-name*).
 Because of the security implications, the CLI never writes files outside of the project output path.
 * `ignore`: A list of globs to exclude.
+* `followSymlinks`: Allow glob patterns to follow symlink directories.
+This allows subdirectories of the symlink to be searched.
+Defaults to `false`.

 For example, the default asset paths can be represented in more detail using the following objects.